Travel grants for students and young investigators

-The scholarship will give students and early-career scientists and researchers, who would not otherwise be able to afford the travel expenses, the opportunity to participate in biannual ECS meetings.
+The scholarship will give students and early-career scientists and researchers, who would not otherwise be able to afford the travel expenses, the opportunity to participate in ECS meetings.

 ECS can only meet 20% of the total requests for student travel funding to its meetings.
 “Student programming requires significant dollars,” says Calvo.
 “It’s extremely gratifying that ECS has created a new student scholarship fund in my name to help with this financial challenge.”
 The Roque Calvo Next Generation Scholarship Fund will be a source of revenue specifically for travel grants that will ensure the participation of students and young investigators at future ECS meetings.

-Shortly after Calvo became executive director in 1991, he started several programs geared toward improving the interactions of students at the ECS biannual meetings.
+Shortly after Calvo became executive director in 1991, he started several programs geared toward improving the interactions of students at ECS meetings.
 “One of my most rewarding experiences at ECS has been the role I’ve played in the development of student programs,” says Calvo.
 “The success and growth of ECS has been based on getting young researchers involved with ECS from the beginnings of their careers.”
 Calvo established the student chapter program in the late 1990s, growing it to over 70 worldwide, facilitated the creation of nine new awards for students, and began the Student Poster Session Awards, now attracting nearly 300 posters each meeting.

 Today, ECS offers 13 student awards and invests $300,000 per year in student grant and education programs.

 An anonymous donation of $100,000 is being used to launch the fund.
-The goal is to raise $500,000, which will allow an additional 50 students per year to attend each future ECS biannual meetings.
+The goal is to raise $500,000, which will allow an additional 50 students per year to attend each future ECS meetings.
 Grantees will be selected through the ECS technical divisions.

-ECS needs your help to ensure access for students and young researchers, a vital part of our community, to ECS biannual meetings.
+ECS needs your help to ensure access for students and young researchers, a vital part of our community, to ECS meetings.

 Free the Science